What does this program do?

 Why does USDA Rural Development do this?

-This program helps very small, financially distressed rural communities extend and improve water and waste treatment facilities that serve local households and businesses.
-Good practices can save tax dollars, improve the natural environment, and help manufacturers and businesses to locate or expand operations.
+To help very small, financially distressed rural communities extend and improve water and waste treatment facilities that serve local households and businesses.